JoshDoody/joshdoody.github.io/referrals.md

 - Negotiating one or more job offers
 - Getting to the later rounds of the interview process
 - Juggling multiple job offers
-- Planning their next career move
+- Making their next career move

 <h2 class='u-center'>“How should I refer people to you?”</h2>